Shadmannn/C/README.md

-# C Programming
+# C Programming Language
-**Following C Programming Language, Second edition by Brian Kernighan and Dennis Ritchie.
+Following C Programming Language, Second edition by Brian Kernighan and Dennis Ritchie.
 > **"The only way to learn a new programming language is by writing programs in it."**

 ---